IBM-EPBL/IBM-Project-23478-1659883673/README.md

-# IBM-Project-23478-1659883673
+﻿# IBM-Project-23478-1659883673
 Inventory Managment System for Retailers

-INTRODUCTION
+# INTRODUCTION

   	Inventory software, also known as an inventory management system, is a solution that allows businesses to track, organize, and oversee all of their inventory, as well as their inventory-related processes.
 Retail inventory management isthe process of ensuring you carry merchandise that shoppers want, with neither too little nor too much on hand.
-By managinginventory, retailers meet customer demand without running out of stock or carrying excess supply.
+By managing inventory, retailers meet customer demand without running out of stock or carrying excess supply.

     In practice, effective retail inventory management results in lower costs and a better understanding